 - Discolouration : As enamel, the white to off-white protective layer comes away, it may leave your teeth yellowing as the dentine beneath becomes exposed.

 - Damage : Cracks or chips are more likely as your teeth are becoming more vulnerable to outside factors.

 - Transparency : Your teeth are losing their natural white colour, instead appearing dull and transparent.

 - Tooth pain : Severe pain in your jaw, gums, or face around your mouth.

+Tooth enamel loss is permanent, and enamel repair does not come about naturally.
 If you are in the early stages of enamel erosion, it can be very beneficial to introduce oral care products that protect and strengthen tooth enamel.
 REGENERATE Enamel Science™ is the first system able to regenerate enamel mineral1 with exactly the same mineral that tooth enamel is made of.
 It acts on early, invisible stages of enamel erosion by restoring its mineral content and micro-hardness with regular use, supporting your saliva to do its natural job.

-You could also incorporate Regenerate’s Advanced Enamel Serum into your beauty regime.
+For additional enamel repair and protection, you could also incorporate Regenerate’s Advanced Enamel Serum into your beauty regime.
 This monthly serum is a unique addition to your oral care routine and is clinically proven to boost the effects of your Regenerate Advanced Toothpaste by up to 43%.2 The Advanced Toothpaste in combination with the Advanced Enamel Serum provides significant increase in enamel hardness, with 82%3 recovery of enamel hardness after 3 days.

 - Rinse your mouth out with water after eating acidic foods.